What is at risk if London floods?

 The impact of a flood in these areas would be devastating, affecting not just London but the whole of the UK.
 It is hard to place a value on the loss or disruption caused but a recent report by the Environment Agency (2007) suggested the loss of staff time alone in the civil service would cost £10m per day.
 In spite of continuity arrangements for major crises, such an event could be profound.

 London is the UK’s largest centre of economic activity and is often referred to as a leading global financial centre alongside New York and Frankfurt.
 London is estimated to contribute £250 billion to the UK economy each year.

 Although the traditional centre of the ‘square mile’ of the City of London is outside the floodplain of the Thames, rapid development in the Docklands area is entirely within it.
-The Docklands is well protected against flooding, however the Environment Agency accept climate change will make existing defended areas more vulnerable over the this century.
+The Docklands is well protected against flooding, however the Environment Agency accept that climate change will make existing defended areas more vulnerable over the this century.

 The material damage to the skyscrapers located in the area may be relatively small, however the expense of relocation of business and the damage to transport could be significant.

 Disruption caused from a serious flood could result in losses for the UK as a whole, notably the tourism industry, as London is not only a popular destination but a stopover for people traveling the country.

 The Thames Gateway; Europe’s largest regeneration project and the site for an estimated 200,000 new homes by 2020, is attracting investment in the housing and commercial sectors.
 As this area is located largely in the floodplain, flood risk is already a concern for developers who aim to ensure new development manages and limits flood risk.
 This flooding risk to the Thames Gateway has been raised in numerous debates at the House of Commons and continues to be a source of debate among parliamentary leaders.